briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 - `KEY_NAME` - name of the EC2 key pair
 - `SSH_PRIVATE_KEY` - private key for the EC2 key pair
 - `TF_BACKEND_BUCKET` - name of the S3 bucket used for storing Terraform state
-- `TF_BACKEND_DYNAMODB_TABLE` - name of the DynamoDB table used for storing Terraform state
+- `TF_BACKEND_DYNAMODB_TABLE` - name of the DynamoDB table used for locking the Terraform state file
 - `TF_BACKEND_REGION` - AWS region for the S3 bucket and DynamoDB table

 These secrets are referenced in the GitHub Actions workflows.

 ### Create shared resources

 Now that we have GitHub secrets configured, we can run the `shared_resources_create_update.yml` GitHub Actions workflow.
 This will create  shared resources environment in which we can build our ad hoc environments.
 This workflow requires a name (e.g. `dev`).
 This require that we create a `dev.tfvars` file in `terraform/live/shared-resources` directory.
+This usually takes between 5 and 7 minutes to complete since it needs to create an RDS instance which takes a few minutes to provision.

 ### Create an ad hoc environment

 We can now create an ad hoc environment.
 This requires the name of the shared resources environment (e.g. `dev`) and the name of the ad hoc environment (e.g. `brian-test`).
 The only thing we need to do before creating the `brian-test` ad hoc environment is to create the `brian-test.tfvars` file in the `terraform/live/ad-hoc/envs` directory.
 This will define the versions of the application and any other environment configuration that is needed.
+This pipeline usually takes about 3 minutes to finish.

 ### Update the backend version in an ad hoc environment